UVADS/ds2001/README.md

 ## Schedule of Topics

-***NOTE: depending on student interest, the syllabus can be adjusted to accommodate additional topics

 | Week 	|Topics	|
 |:---:	|---	|
 | Week 1 	| Welcome, GitHub and Onboarding	|